Technical Information

 Crystalline resins, such as polyamide, contain crystalline and amorphous parts, as shown in the figure (left).

 When a dumbbell-shaped test piece of unreinforced polyamide is pulled, necking occurs as shown in the figure (right), resulting in ductile fracture.
-This is a characteristic unique to resins in that the polymer in the amorphous region is stretched, and fracture occurs at the boundary between the crystalline and amorphous regions.
+This is a characteristic unique to resins, in which the polymer in the amorphous region is stretched, microscopic damage occurs, and fracture occurs at the boundary between the crystalline and amorphous regions.

-In order to predict the fracture mode and the amount of energy absorbed at the time of fracture, we have developed a material model that takes such microscopic damage into account and applied it to impact analysis.
+In order to predict the fracture mode and amount of energy absorbed at the time of fracture, our company and our group company, Asahi Kasei Engineering Corporation, have developed a material model that takes such microscopic damage into account and applied it to impact analysis.

 We have developed a material model that considers such microscopic damage and applied it to impact analysis so that we can predict the failure mode and the amount of energy absorbed at the time of failure.